M-theory from the Superpoint: Introduction

-Here we prove that this is the case, this is our main theorem \ref{thetheorem} below.
-It says that in the following diagram of super-Minkowski super Lie algebras, each vertical (diagonal) morphism is singled out as being the maximal invariant central extension of the super Lie algebra that it points to:\footnote{ The double arrows stand for the two different canonical inclusions of $\mathbb{R}^{d-1,1\vert N}$ into $\mathbb{R}^{d-1,1\vert N + N}$, being the identity on $\mathbb{R}^{d-1,1}$ and sending $N$ identically either to the first or to the second copy in the direct sum $N + N$.}
+We shall prove that this is the case: this is our main result, Theorem \ref{thetheorem}.
+It says that in the following diagram of super-Minkowski super Lie algebras, each diagonal morphism is singled out as being the maximal invariant central extension of the super Lie algebra that it points to:\footnote{ The double arrows stand for the two different canonical inclusions of $\mathbb{R}^{d-1,1\vert N}$ into $\mathbb{R}^{d-1,1\vert N + N}$, being the identity on $\mathbb{R}^{d-1,1}$ and sending $N$ identically either to the first or to the second copy in the direct sum $N + N$.}

-Notice that here we do \emph{not} specify by hand the groups under which these extensions are to be invariant.
+Note that we do \emph{not} specify by hand the groups under which these extensions are to be invariant.
 Instead these groups are being discovered stagewise, along with the spacetimes.
-Namely we say (this is our definition \ref{MaximalInvariantCentralExtension} below) that an extension $\widehat{\mathfrak{g}} \to \mathfrak{g}$ is \emph{invariant} if it is invariant with respect to the semi-simple factor $\mathrm{Ext}_{\mathrm{simp}}(\mathfrak{g})$ (in the sense of Lie theory) inside the external automorphism group of $\mathfrak{g}$ (definition \ref{internalsymm} below).
+Namely we say (Definition \ref{MaximalInvariantCentralExtension}) that an extension $\widehat{\mathfrak{g}} \to \mathfrak{g}$ is \emph{invariant} if it is invariant with respect to the `simple external automorphisms' inside the automorphism group of $\mathfrak{g}$ (Definition \ref{internalsymm}).
 This is a completely intrinsic concept of invariance.

-We show that for $\mathfrak{g}$ a super-Minkowski spacetime, then this intrinsic group of semi-simple external automorphisms is the Spin-group cover of the Lorentz group in the corresponding dimension -- this is our proposition \ref{TheAutomorphismLieAlgebras} below.
-This may essentially be folklore (see \cite[p.
-95]{Evans}) but it seems worthwhile to pinpoint this statement.
-For it says that as the extension process grows out of the superpoint, not only are the super-Minkowski spacetimes being discovered as super-translation supersymmetry groups, but also their Lorentzian metric structure is being discovered alongside.
+We show that for $\mathfrak{g}$ a super-Minkowski spacetime, then this intrinsic group of simple external automorphisms is the spin group, the double cover of the connected Lorentz group in the corresponding dimension---this is Proposition \ref{TheAutomorphismLieAlgebras}, read at the Lie group level.
+This may essentially be folklore \cite[p.
+95]{Evans}, but it seems worthwhile to pinpoint this statement.
+It says that as the extension process grows out of the superpoint, not only are the super-Minkowski spacetimes being discovered as supertranslation supersymmetry groups, but also their Lorentzian metric structure is being discovered alongside.

-To amplify this, observe that with every pair $(V,G)$ consisting of a super vector space $V$ and a subgroup $G \subset \mathrm{GL}(V)$ of its general linear super-group, there is associated a type of geometry, namely the corresponding \emph{Cartan geometry}: A \emph{$(V,G)$-geometry} is a supermanifold with tangent super-spaces isomorphic to $V$ and equipped with a reduction of the structure group of its super frame bundle from $\mathrm{GL}(V)$ to $G$, see for instance \cite{Lott90}.
+To highlight this, observe that with every pair $(V,G)$ consisting of a super vector space $V$ and a subgroup $G \subset \mathrm{GL}(V)$ of its general linear supergroup, there is associated a type of geometry, namely the corresponding \emph{Cartan geometry}: A \emph{$(V,G)$-geometry} is a supermanifold with tangent spaces isomorphic to $V$ and equipped with a reduction of the structure group of its super frame bundle from $\mathrm{GL}(V)$ to $G$ \cite{Lott90}.